GSTN – Role and Functions

 - Manage computation engine of input tax credit

 - Submit MIS reports to governments

-The primary role of GSTN as a back office infrastructural support system is to provide a strong IT infrastructure to the state and central governments, stakeholders, taxpayers etc. for the execution of GST.
+The primary role of GSTN as a back-office infrastructural support system is to provide a strong IT infrastructure to the state and central governments, stakeholders, taxpayers etc. for the execution of GST.
 Integration of the new portal with the existing IT systems is of primary importance.

-A common GST portal is being developed by the GSTN for applications for registrations, payment of taxes, MIS reports, settlement of dues etc. Currently, the state and central tax administration systems are working as separate modules, hence it is imperative that they are integrated to ensure seamless functioning.
+A common GST portal is being developed by the GSTN for applications for registrations, payment of taxes, MIS reports, settlement of dues etc. Currently, the state and central tax administration systems are working as separate modules, and hence it is imperative that they are integrated to ensure seamless functioning.
 The common GST portal will be integrated with the existing administration systems and help build interfaces for taxpayers.
 This common portal will function as the front-end of the overall GST IT system.

 Back end modules like registration approval, assessment, audit, refund, appeal, adjudication etc. for 19 states (Model 2 states) will be developed by GSTN.
 The Central Board of Excise and Customs and State Tax Departments of 15 states (Model 1 states) will develop their own GST back end systems.
 The developers shall complete testing the front and back end systems well in advance to ensure a smooth transition.

 Know more about the process of becoming a GST Suvidha Provider and accessing the GSTN.